dropsa999/Disk-Space-Reporting-Script/README.md

 * Reports only disks on computers that have low disk space.
 (Can be changed to send a report regardless)
 * Thresholds can be set as required
 * Emails can be sent to individuals and / or distribution lists
 * Built-In cleanup of old files.
-Defaults to 7 days of reports but can be amended (Ensure this is placed in a location other than where the script is stored, otherwise it will delete the script)
+Defaults to 7 days of reports but can be amended (Ensure reports are placed in a location other than where the script is stored, otherwise it will delete the script)
 * Separate text document used to list servers / desktops